jarrettmeyer/jarrettmeyer.github.io/_posts/2018-06-05-svg-multiline-text-with-tspan.md

 ---
 title: "SVG Multiline Text with tspan"
 layout: post
 date: 2018-06-05
 tags: d3js
+description:
+thumbnail: /assets/images/svg-logo.svg
 ---

 Like anything else with SVG, there is a lot you can do with [text](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/text).
 In this blog post, I will show you how to handle line breaks.